After arriving in Asia, my skin was all over the place.

 Almost every time, you’d see a few tears come down my face.
 But you know what they say – beauty is pain.

-Also, it’s exactly what I need to remove the excess sebum from inside of skin.
+Also, it’s exactly what I need to remove the excess sebum from underneath the skin.

 Ging even showed me how nasty I am.